huttmf/nelder-mead/README.md

 ## Motivation

-The Nelder-Mead Simplex Method is direct search algorithm that's useful for non-linear optimization problems.
+The Nelder-Mead Simplex Method is a direct search algorithm that's useful for non-linear optimization problems.
 I was researching optimization of antenna arrarys at one point and implemented several versions of the Nelder-Mead algorithm.